nkanderson/ECE510-challenges/challenge-09/README.md

 Reconstruction error plots were generated to understand the model's functionality.
 Much later after the initial training and implementation of an inference script was performed, while work was being done on exporting and validating weights for the hardware implementation, it was discovered that the original inference script was not transposing the weights as it needed to do.
 This was discovered while examining the inputs and outputs at difference points withing the `step` function, and seeing that the `tanh` activation function was consistently receiving zero value inputs.
 After fixing the weight transposition, the model accuracy improved significantly, while the execution time increased dramatically from under 4 seconds to around 1 minute.

 ![Plot of reconstruction error on training data](./images/reconstruction_error_per_window-training_data.png)
-*This initial plot of reconstruction error on training data shows a relatively high error rate, given that this was inference run on the same data as used in training.*
+*This initial plot of reconstruction error on training data shows a relatively high reconstruction error (MSE), given that this was inference run on the same data as used in training.*

 ![Plot of reconstruction error on training data after fixing weight loading](./images/fixed-reconstruction_error_per_window-training_data.png)
-*This alternate plot of reconstruction error on training data shows a significantly improved error rate.*
+*This alternate plot of reconstruction error on training data shows a greatly reduced error (MSE), by nearly an order of magnitude.
+This indicates that the changed weight usage by fixing the transposition did in fact address an issue with the original inference script.*

 ![Initial snakeviz results with erroneous weight usage](./images/snakeviz.png)
 *The initial snakeviz output showed the overall script execution time to be just under 4 seconds.*

 ![Snakeviz output after fixing weight loading transposition](./images/fixed-snakeviz.png)
-*After fixing the weight loading transposition issue, the overall script execution time rose dramatically to around 1 minute.*
+*After fixing the weight loading transposition issue, the overall script execution time rose dramatically to around 1 minute.
+This was due to a large increase in the number of calculations performed within the matrix-vector multiplication function.*

 ### Commands